 Sourcing and analyzing data, preparing and using proprietary models for credit analysis, preparing credit rating memos, including charts, and other required material for credit rating processes and meetings; drafting of issuer and sector research; preparation of materials for issuer meetings and investor briefings; review and translation of relevant Moody's methodologies in the domestic market

 Identifying trends in data and use analytical ability, applying judgment to form well thought out credit conclusions.

 Develop working knowledge of Moody's methodologies in order to apply to credit analysis.

-Demonstrate the ability to understand and identify key factors that affect issuer credit ratings under full supervision and guidance from the RRS Team Manager.
+Develop the ability to understand and identify key factors that affect issuer credit ratings under full supervision and guidance from R&R lead analysts.

-Perform holistic analysis on certain credits under the principal direction of lead analysts in the R&R function.
+Perform holistic analysis on certain credits under the direction of lead analysts in the R&R function.